Highlights from the Ratings and Financial Report for VICI Properties Inc. (VICI)

 VICI’s Market Performance

-VICI stocks went up by 0.80% for the week, with a monthly jump of 6.59% and a quarterly performance of 1.59%, while its annual performance rate touched 22.47%.
-The volatility ratio for the week stands at 1.66% while the volatility levels for the past 30 days are set at 1.65% for VICI Properties Inc. The simple moving average for the period of the last 20 days is 1.63% for VICI stocks with a simple moving average of 9.31% for the last 200 days.
+VICI stocks went down by -2.93% for the week, with a monthly jump of 3.96% and a quarterly performance of 0.30%, while its annual performance rate touched 19.77%.
+The volatility ratio for the week stands at 1.88% while the volatility levels for the past 30 days are set at 1.68% for VICI Properties Inc. The simple moving average for the period of the last 20 days is -1.53% for VICI stocks with a simple moving average of 6.34% for the last 200 days.

 Analysts’ Opinion of VICI